kurtosis-tech/kurtosis/docs/docs/guides/running-in-k8s.md

 Done!
 Now you can run any Kurtosis command or package just like if you were doing it locally.

 :::tip Kurtosis Kloud Early Access
-To go back to run kurtosis locally, just `kurtosis cluster set docker`
+To switch back to using Kurtosis locally, simply use: `kurtosis cluster set docker`
 :::